Far-left politics: 19th century

 Early anarchists emerged in the 19th century, including Pierre-Joseph Proudhon and Mikhail Bakunin.
 These anarchists endorsed many utopian ideas, but they emphasised the importance of revolution against and complete abolition of the state for a utopian society to exist.
 Mikhail Bakunin developed early anarchism by creating the Anti-authoritarian International in 1872 after he challenged Marxism during the Hague Congress.
 He argued that peasants rather than the working class should lead a socialist revolution, and he popularised calls to violence among the anarchist movement.
 Anarchist ideology spread to the Americas shortly after its development.

 Karl Marx, after whom Marxism is named.

 Friedrich Engels, who co-developed Marxism.

 Karl Marx and Friedrich Engels introduced Marxism in the 1840s, which advocated revolutionary socialism.
-As the state bureaucracy was developed in the late 19th century and labor rights were increasingly recognised by national governments, socialist movements were divided on the role of the state.
-Some objected to the increase in the state's involvement, while others believed that the state was a stronger alternative to protect worker's rights than labor movements.
+As the state bureaucracy was developed in the late 19th century and labour rights were increasingly recognised by national governments, socialist movements were divided on the role of the state.
+Some objected to the increase in the state's involvement, while others believed that the state was a stronger alternative to protect worker's rights than labour movements.
 Many of the former moved to anarchism, while many of the latter responded with the development of social democracy.

 The Russian far-left group Land and Liberty arose in the 1860s to lead peasants' revolts against the monarchy.
 It split in 1879 between the populist movement Black Repartition and the anarchist movement Narodnaya Volya.
 Narodnaya Volya engaged in acts of violence, called propaganda of the deed, to incite revolution.
 These groups were eradicated following the assassination of Tsar Alexander II in 1881, but the methods used by Narodnaya Volya were adopted by other groups and set the precedent for modern terrorism.

 The First International was created in 1864 and lasted until 1872.
 The Paris Commune was created in 1871.
 Many national trade unions were established in the 1880s, which coalesced into the Second International in 1889.
 This group was officially aligned with social democracy but was predominantly influenced by Marxism.